marcusgmueller/radarlidar_analysis/README.md

 the storage path can be changed.
 The software automaticly creates a folder structure based on the date under this path.
 ### call_historyPlot.py create statistical plots on data availability
+The fille call_historyPlot.py contains a routine to create availability plots for historic data.
+It can be started by:

+`python3 call_historyPlot.py`

+The following changes can made in the code:

+`storagePath = "/work/marcus_mueller/history/"` Storage Path for Plots

+`start = datetime(2019, 4, 1)` Start date for the plot

+`nMonths = 23` number of months to process from start date on